PhysiCell-Tools/python-loader/man/docstring/mcdsts.get_cell_attributes.md

                 and time will always be kept.

             allvalues: boolean; default is False
-                should only the min and max values or all values be returned?
+                for numeric data, should only the min and max values or all values be returned?

 ```